HBRS-SDP/ws24-multi-robot-task-distribution/README.md

 # Installation and Project setup.
 You need ROS Humble version to use these packages.

-- Please install ros humble using this link and instructions [https://wiki.ros.org/noetic/Installation](https://docs.ros.org/en/humble/Installation.html)
+- Please install ros humble using this link and instructions [Installation Guide](https://docs.ros.org/en/humble/Installation.html)

-# Running Simulation
 ## Prerequisites

 Make sure you have the following installed on your system:
-- ROS (Robot Operating System) - Installation Guide
+- ROS (Robot Operating System)
 - Git

 ## 1. Create a ROS Workspace